James Arax

 Two worlds, one practice: Paris & the forest

 For years, I lived between sharply contrasting worlds.
-On one side: demanding environments in Paris (architecture, real estate, tech entrepreneurship)—deadlines, mental load, fast decisions, speed.
-On the other: my studio in Dordogne, in the heart of a forest—slow cycles, solitude, materials, weather, and a direct relationship with the real.
-I also spent time in very physical conditions (forest work, cutting, handling).
-This contrast shaped a flow that is simple, efficient, and portable.
+On one side were demanding professional environments in Paris — architecture, real estate, and tech entrepreneurship — shaped by deadlines, mental load, rapid decisions, and constant acceleration.
+On the other side was my studio in Dordogne, in the heart of a forest, where time moved differently: slower cycles, solitude, materials, weather, and a direct relationship with the real.
+I also spent time in highly physical conditions — forest work, cutting, carrying, handling.

 Painting